GlasslabGames/GlassLabSDK-cpp/README.md

 - internal database location
 - game identifier
 - device identifier
-- URI
+- server URI

 The internal database location is used to store session and telemetry requests.
 These requests are dispatched in bulk rather than on demand in order to reduce server load.
 More on this below.

-The game identifier is a simple string used to define your game.
-A short code or abbreviation will suffice.
+The game identifier is a simple string used to distinguish your game.
+Game identifiers are provided to developers when they register for GlassLab Game Services.
 The device identifier is used to distinguish players using the same device (useful for games that support multiple save files).
 Finally, the URI denotes the server you wish to connect to.

 Should the connection be successful, you will receive a "Message_Connect" response, otherwise a "Message_Error" will be returned.
 The next section describes how to intercept this message in your game code.